joaompinto/pyld.docker.win/README.md

-# Python Linux Development using Docker on Windows
+# Python@Linux Development using Docker on Windows

 While using a Windows environment it may be usefull to run development tools in a Linux docker container.